 - There is an audience: Most cats want privacy while they eat, so it’s a good idea to keep the cat’s bowls away from high-traffic areas of the house.

-- The cat is bothered by the presence of other pets: If your cat seems anxious eating with other household cats or dogs, you should try feeding the pets in separate areas, if possible.
+- They’re bothered by the presence of other pets: If your cat seems anxious eating with other household cats or dogs, you should try feeding the pets in separate areas of the house, if possible.

 - The food bowl is dirty: Cats will usually refuse fresh food from a bowl that has bits of old stale food clinging to it, as this can cause bacterial contamination.

-- The cat is allergic to the food bowl: Some cats develop an allergy to plastic food bowls, which can cause tiny sores on their lips.
+- They’re allergic to their food bowls: Some cats develop an allergy to plastic food bowls, which can cause tiny sores on their lips.

 - The bowl gives off electric shocks: Some metal bowls give off small static electric shocks, particularly in cold, dry weather.

-- The cat has already eaten: Outdoor cats may snack over the course of their travels, either catching small prey or eating food that neighbours put out for their own pets.
-Cats that receive table scraps regularly are also more likely to turn up their noses at regular cat food.
+- He has already eaten: Outdoor cats may snack over the course of their travels, either catching small prey or eating food that neighbours put out for their own pets.
+Cats that receive table scraps regularly are also more likely to reject regular cat food.

-- The cat is manipulating you: If you give your cat treats every time he refuses his regular cat food, he’ll quickly learn that he can easily trick you by pretending to lose his appetite.
+- He’s manipulating you: If you give your cat treats every time he refuses his regular cat food, he’ll quickly learn that he can easily trick you by pretending to lose his appetite.

-Even a cat suffering from stress or not fond of his brand of food will eventually succumb to hunger as long as he’s healthy.
-If it has been 24 hours and your cat is still refusing food, you should get him to the veterinarian as soon as possible to check for medical or dental problems.
-Symptoms of internal medical problems include:
+A cat suffering from stress or not fond of a particular brand of cat food will eventually succumb to hunger if he’s healthy.
+If your cat is still refusing food after 24 hours, take him to a veterinarian to check for medical or dental problems.
+Medical symptoms may include:

 - Persistent vomiting